You waited and waited and finally got approved for Social Security disability benefits, but now you’ve been injured in an accident.

 NO: Typically, disability payments from private sources, such as a private pension or insurance benefit, do not affect your Social Security disability benefits.

-Question: What about my medical benefits from Social Security?
-Will those be affected if I get a settlement?
+Question: Will my Medicaid or Medicare be affected if I get a settlement?

 Answer: Yes and No